cyberxyz-security/XYZ-0-Day-Scanner/README.md

 ## 🚀 Overview

-The XYZ 0-Day Scanner is a powerful command-line interface that allows developers and security professionals to scan their projects for known vulnerabilities.
+The XYZ-Scan is a powerful command-line interface that allows developers and security professionals to scan their projects for known vulnerabilities.
 It leverages the comprehensive XYZ Vulnerability Database to provide real-time security insights.

 ## ✨ Features